ghiscure/DevC/README.md

 <a name="node_mcu"></a>

 C. NodeMCU
-1. Received data from MQTT Broker and Turn on/off the lamp
+1. Received data from MQTT Broker and Turn on/off the lamp/AC
 ```c

 // If a message is received on the topic esp8266/ghiscure/AC, you check if the message is either 1 or 0.
 Turns the ESP GPIO according to the message